New ways of working

 To date we have 7 strategic iwi partners, who collectively reach between 40 and 45% of tamariki Māori in care.
 Our shared goal is that tamariki Māori are thriving in the care and protection of their whānau, hapū and iwi.
 Working with iwi and Māori partners we’ve started to co-design a number of new services that work for Māori, based on their aspirations for their tamariki and whānau.

 - New models of care with 8 Whānau Care partners

-- Intensive support services for whānau at 4 sites
+- Intensive response services for whānau at 4 locations

 - Transition support services with more than 20 iwi and Māori organisations